thisisgurpal/run_results_app/README.md

 * Visual Studio Code

 # Planning
-When starting to think about this project and what I wanted to build, there was no idea jumping out to me and I felt like a good idea would be to start thinking about my hobbies and passions from there.
+When starting to think about this project and what I wanted to build, there was no idea jumping out to me and I felt like a good idea would be to start thinking about my hobbies and passions and go from there.
 I love sports and have recently just got into running and have found myself on the internet researching runners and looking at events and health blogs, so this became the idea for my project.

 I began brainstorming any ideas that came to mind and features that I would personally find quite useful as a user.
 I thought that being able to view past leaderboards, comment on events, saving your favourite runners and blogs to your profile was a great way for users to stay up to date with the running universe.